harshdpatel2312-dot/Whitewalnut-sales-analysis/README.md

 ## ⚙️ How to Use
 1. Download the Excel and Tableau files.
-2. Review `spoilage_calculation.xlsx` for margin and waste analysis.
+2. Review `Cafe_inventory cleaned.xlsx` for margin and waste analysis.
 3. Open `whitewalnut_dashboard.twbx` in Tableau to explore KPIs and scenarios.
 4. Adjust parameters to simulate potential profit improvements.